-Dr. Menelaos K. Poutous is an Assistant Professor in the Department of Physics & Optical Science, University of North Carolina at Charlotte.
-He co-leads the research activities of the Optical Structured Surfaces Laboratory.
+Dr. Menelaos K. Poutous is an Associate Professor of Interdisciplinary Optics in the Department of Physics & Optical Science, University of North Carolina at Charlotte.
+He leads the research activities of the Micro-Optical Structured Interfaces Laboratory.

 His research interests are in spectroscopy, diffractive micro-optical elements, photo-lithographic fabrication processes applied to wafer-scale micro-optics, applications of micro-optics in laser cavities and devices and, artificial optical surfaces and coatings.
-He is currently conducting research in spectroscopic chemical sensing, anti-reflective structured optical surfaces and, laser induced damage on optics.
+He is currently conducting research in structured optical surfaces for applications in the near-, mid-, and long-wave infrared and, laser-induced damage on optics.

-He is a regular member of the Optical Society of America (OSA) and a Senior Member of the International Society for Optics and Photonics (SPIE).
-He has more than 60 published papers in scientific journals and conference proceedings.
+He is a Senior Member of the International Society for Optics and Photonics (SPIE).
+He has more than 80 published papers in scientific journals and conference proceedings.